yaaminiv/yaaminiv.github.io/_posts/2017-11-29-Remaining-Analyses-Part11.md

 #### pH

 Willapa Bay had higher pH than Port Gamble Bay and Skokomish River Delta, but not the other two sites.
+Unlike the other environmental variables, all of my sites were not significantly different from eachother.
+The significant differences are between Fidalgo Bay and Port Gamble Bay (0.0004023), Skokomish River Delta (0.0028254), and Willapa Bay (p = 0.0002764)

 [R Script](https://github.com/RobertsLab/project-oyster-oa/blob/master/analyses/DNR_SRM_20170902/2017-11-15-Environmental-Data-and-Biomarker-Analyses/2017-11-29-Environmental-Data-Analyses-pH.R)